junxit/us-congress-bills-114/bill.md

 >       - **(vi)** The expected quality of the evaluation that would be conducted with respect to the agreement.
 >     - **(C)** *Agreement authority*
 >       - **(i)** *Agreement requirements* In accordance with this paragraph, the Secretary, in consultation with the Federal Interagency Council on Social Impact Partnerships and the head of any Federal agency administering a similar intervention or serving a population similar to that served by the project, may enter into an agreement for a social impact partnership project with a State or local government if the Secretary, in consultation with the Federal Interagency Council on Social Impact Partnerships, determines that each of the following requirements are met:
->         - **(I)** The State or local government agrees to achieve 1 or more outcomes specified in the agreement in order to receive payment.
+>         - **(I)** The State or local government agrees to achieve one or more outcomes specified in the agreement in order to receive payment.
 >         - **(II)** The Federal payment to the State or local government for each outcome specified is less than or equal to the value of the outcome to the Federal Government over a period not to exceed 10 years, as determined by the Secretary, in consultation with the State or local government.
 >         - **(III)** The duration of the project does not exceed 10 years.
 >         - **(IV)** The State or local government has demonstrated, through the application submitted under paragraph (2), that, based on prior rigorous experimental evaluations or rigorous quasi-experimental studies, the intervention can be expected to achieve each outcome specified in the agreement.